Lagrange-Labs/lsc-client-cli/README.md

     # i.e. ./dist/lagrange-cli unsubscribe-chain -c ./config.toml -n mainnet -r optimism
     ```

 - Generate Config: generates a client config file.
 The network name can be either `mainnet` or `holesky`.
-The chain name can be either `optimism` or `base` etc. The L1 RPC endpoint is the Ethereum mainnet RPC endpoint for both mainnet and Holesky testnet.
-The L2 (`Optimism` or `Base` etc.) RPC endpoint is the rollup chain's mainnet RPC endpoint for both mainnet and Holesky testnet.
+The chain name can be `optimism`, `arbitrum`, `base` etc. The L1 RPC endpoint is the Ethereum mainnet RPC endpoint for both mainnet and Holesky testnet.
+The L2 RPC endpoint is the given rollup chain's mainnet RPC endpoint for both mainnet and Holesky testnet.
 The Beacon RPC endpoint is the Beacon mainnet RPC endpoint for both mainnet and Holesky testnet.

     ```bash
     lagrange-cli generate-config -c <Config File Path> -n <Network Name> -r <Chain Name>